Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential

-with $c_i=\sum\limits_{j=1}^sa_{ij}$ for $i=1,\ldots,s$.
-It is clear from Definition \ref{definition1}, the coefficients of the method (\ref{MVERK}) are independent of matrix exponentials.
-The internal stages of the method (\ref{MVERK}) avoid matrix exponentials, and the updates remain some properties of the matrix exponentials.
-The MVERK methods can be considered as an extension of standard RK methods.
-It's true that if $M \rightarrow 0$, then $e^{-z}=I,\ w_s(z)=0$ and the MVERK methods reduce to the classical RK methods
+In view of \eqref{MVERK}, the internal stages of the MVERK method are independent of matrix exponentials, and the update remains some properties of the matrix exponential.
+Once $M \rightarrow \mathbf{0}$ i.e., $y^{\prime}(t)=f(y(t))$, then $e^{-hM}=I$, $ w_s(z)=\mathbf{0}$, and the MVERK method reduces to a classical RK method